wirecard/wpp-integration-demo-php/README.md

 * Credit Card
 * PayPal
 * SEPA Direct Debit
-* Hobex
 * iDEAL
-* Sofort (Klarna Group)
+* Sofort.
+(Klarna Group)

-You will find examples for each payment type in this wpp-integration demo project except Hobex because payment processing can be handled in the same way as with SEPA Direct Debit.
-If you use Hobex you have to choose `hobex-vt` as payment method.
+You will find examples for each payment type in this demo project.
+Furthermore you can register SEPA Direct Debit payments via the Austrian acquirer Hobex.
+If you use Hobex you have to choose `hobex-vt` as payment method instead of `sepadirectdebit`.

 The following elements are mandatory for a request:

 * merchant-account-id